vkretov/statsd-attributes/README.md

 }
 ```

+###Publishing Metrics Without Annotation
-We can also publish metrics for a specific block of code.
+We can publish metrics for a specific block of code by enclosing the block within a using block which creates a StatsdPerformanceMeasure.
+This does not require annotations on either the class or the method.
 ```C#

 namespace OT.Services.UserService.DataAccess.ServicesAccess.RestaurantService